AI experts sharing free tutorials to accelerate your business.

 Meeting Summarizer (Dental)

-Turn raw meeting notes, transcripts, or recordings into a structured, decision-focused summary tailored to the meeting types a dental practice actually runs — morning huddle, treatment-planning / case review, staff meeting, provider 1:1, CE lunch-and-learn, OSHA or HIPAA training, lab / vendor meeting, DSO regional review, or merger / partnership conversation.
-Output is a one-page scannable summary with decisions, owners, due dates, open questions, and scope-appropriate HIPAA redactions.
-Pairs with the `morning-huddle-brief` skill for the structured pre-huddle brief — this skill handles the post-meeting recap.
+Turn raw meeting notes, transcripts, or recordings into a structured, decision-focused summary tailored to the meeting types a dental practice actually runs — morning huddle recap, end-of-day debrief, treatment-planning / case review, staff meeting, provider 1:1, CE lunch-and-learn, OSHA / HIPAA / infection-control training, lab / vendor meeting, DSO regional or partner review, owner-level merger / acquisition / partnership conversation, and cybersecurity-incident tabletop exercise.
+Output is a one-page scannable summary with decisions, owners, due dates, open questions, and **PHI-redaction-tier-appropriate** treatment of patient identifiers.
+Pairs with `morning-huddle-brief` (this skill handles the post-meeting recap to its end-of-day-recap stub) and with `staff-onboarding-checklist`, `cybersecurity-incident-response-plan`, and `monthly-practice-kpi-report` (this skill handles the meeting recap that documents each).

 🗒️ Meeting Summarizer (Dental)